Happiness: Causes and achievement methods

 Theories on how to achieve happiness include "encountering unexpected positive events", "seeing a significant other", and "basking in the acceptance and praise of others".

 Some others believe that happiness is not solely derived from external, momentary pleasures.

 Research on positive psychology, well-being, eudaimonia and happiness, and the theories of Diener, Ryff, Keyes, and Seligmann covers a broad range of levels and topics, including "the biological, personal, relational, institutional, cultural, and global dimensions of life."
 The psychiatrist George Vaillant and the director of longitudinal Study of Adult Development at Harvard University Robert J. Waldinger found that those who were happiest and healthier reported strong interpersonal relationships.
 Research showed that adequate sleep contributes to well-being.
-Good mental health and good relationships contribute more than income to happiness.
+Good mental health and good relationships contribute more to happiness than income does.
 In 2018, Laurie R. Santos course titled "Psychology and the Good Life" became the most popular course in the history of Yale University and was made available for free online to non-Yale students.